LockManipulator/T-Dongle-Ducky/README.md

 Go to IP address on screen or 192.168.0.1 if in AP mode
 First input will type out the string in the box
-Second is to write code
+Second is to run a single command
-Third is to save above code with supplied filename
+Third is to write code
-Fourth is to run code with supplied filename
+Fourth is to save above code with supplied filename
+Fifth is to delete a file
-MUST save and run a file with a SLASH IN FRONT and EXTENSION AFTER i.e. /example.txt
+MUST save/run/delete a file with a SLASH IN FRONT and EXTENSION AFTER i.e. /example.txt

 # Commands
 PRINT:  Types out the following string